MaZderMind/cwa-qr/README.md

 - `location_address`: Address of the Location, Optional, String, max 100 Characters
 - `start_date_time`: Start of the Event, Optional, datetime in UTC
-- `end_date_time`: End of the Event, Optional, datetime in UTC
+- `end_date_time`: End of the Event, Optional, datetime in UTC **Caution**, QR-Codes generated with different start/end times will have different Event-IDs and not warn users that have checked in with the other Code. **Do not use `datetime.now()`** for start/end-date.
+For repeating Events use `cwa_qr.rollover_date` to get a defined rollover.
 - `location_type`: Type of the Location, Optional, one of
 	- `cwa.lowlevel.LOCATION_TYPE_UNSPECIFIED` = 0
 	- `cwa.lowlevel.LOCATION_TYPE_PERMANENT_OTHER` = 1